 Students must submit an Application for the Doctoral Defense and Graduation form to the Graduate School early in the semester they intend to defend their dissertation and graduate.
 There is a graduation fee.
 Students should check with the Graduate School to ensure that they meet all established deadlines and requirements.

-After students determine a defense date and time that is agreeable to all members of the committee, they should inform the Graduate Program Manager.
+After students determine a defense date and time that is agreeable to all members of the committee, they should inform the Program Associate for Graduate Studies.
 This should be done at least two weeks in advance of the defense.
-The Graduate Program Manager will reserve a room and notify members of the defense committee.
+The Program Associate for Graduate Studies will reserve a room and notify members of the defense committee.
 Students should give a copy of the complete dissertation to their committee members at least a month before the defense date.
 Students should consult their advisor regarding the distribution of the dissertation.
 Before the defense, students also must submit an updated curriculum vitae (CV) to the Graduate Studies office.

 There are May, August, and December graduation dates.
 Ceremonies are held in May and December.
 Students may not participate in graduation ceremonies until they have completed the degree requirements, including the defense.
 Doctoral students who complete degree requirements for August graduation may attend the December ceremony.